dqian96/dqian96.github.io/_drafts/backpacking-central-europe-in-21-days.md

 * planning
 * germany
     * meeting new people/hostels/traveling culture
-    * time afforded to yourself
+    * capitalism vs communism
 * czech
-    * locals on the train
+    * locals on the train/meeting new people/loneliness
 * austria
-    * reading and music
+    * reading and music and the time you have
-    * loneliness and meeting people
 * hungary
     * 4 girls story
     * challenges you/girls face in traveling